Porto-Novo: History

-Porto-Novo was once a tributary of the Yoruba kingdom of Oyo, which had offered it protection from the neighbouring Fon, who were expanding their influence and power in the region.
-The Yoruba community in Porto-Novo today remains one of the two ethnicities aboriginal to the city.
+Porto-Novo was once a tributary of the Yoruba Oyo Empire, which had offered it protection from the neighbouring Fon, who were expanding their influence and power in the region.
+Today, the Yoruba community in Porto-Novo remains one of the two original ethnic groups in the city.
 The city was originally called Ajashe (Àjàṣẹ́ in Yoruba orthography) by the Yorubas, and Hogbonu by the Gun.

-Although historically the original inhabitants of the area were Yoruba speaking, there seems to have been a wave of migration from the region of Allada further west in the 1600s, which brought Te-Agbalin (or Te Agdanlin) and his group to the region of Ajashe in 1688.
-This new group brought with them their own language, and settled among the original Yoruba.
-It would appear that each ethnic group has since maintained their ethnic idenitites without one group being linguistically assimilated into the other.
+Although historically the original inhabitants of the area were Yoruba speaking, there seems to have been a wave of migration from the region of Allada further west in the 1600s, which brought Te-Agbalin (or Tê-Agbanlin) and his group to the region of Ajashe in the late 16th century.

-In 1730, the Portuguese Eucaristo de Campos named the city "Porto-Novo" because of its resemblance to the city of Porto.
-It was originally developed as a port for the slave trade.
+In 1730, the Portuguese Eucaristo de Campos named the city "Porto-Novo."
+Although colonizers claim the name was due to its resemblance to the city of Porto, the real reason was to signal the development of a new port for the slave trade.

-In 1861, the British, who were active in nearby Nigeria, bombarded the city, which persuaded the Kingdom of Porto-Novo to accept French protection in 1863.
+In 1861, the British, who were active in nearby Nigeria, bombarded the city, which caused the Kingdom of Porto-Novo to accept the French offer of protection in 1863.
 The neighbouring Kingdom of Dahomey objected to French involvement in the region and war broke out between the two states.
 In 1883, Porto-Novo was incorporated into the French "colony of Dahomey and its dependencies" and in 1900, it became Dahomey's capital city.
-As a consequence, a community that had previously exhibited endoglossic bilingualism now began to exhibit exoglossic bilingualism, with the addition of French to the language repertoire of the city's inhabitants.
+As a consequence, the city’s inhabitants, who previously spoke local languages, began to adopt French alongside them, with the addition of French to the language repertoire of the city's inhabitants.
 Unlike the city's earlier Gun migrants, however, the French sought to impose their language in all spheres of life and completely stamp out the use and proliferation of indigenous languages.

 The kings of Porto-Novo continued to rule in the city, both officially and unofficially, until the death of the last king, Alohinto Gbeffa, in 1976.
 From 1908, the king held the title of Chef supérieur.

 Many Afro-Brazilians settled in Porto-Novo following their return to Africa after emancipation in Brazil.
 Brazilian architecture and foods are important to the city's cultural life.

 Under French colonial rule, flight across the new border to British-ruled Nigeria in order to avoid harsh taxation, military service and forced labour was common.
 Of note is the fact that the Nigeria-Benin southern border area arbitrarily cuts through contiguous areas of Yoruba and Egun-speaking people.
 A combination of the aforementioned facts, coupled with the fact that the city itself lies within the sphere of Nigerian socioeconomic influence, have given Porto-Novians a preference for some measure of bi-nationality or dual citizenship, with the necessary linguistic consequences; for example, Nigerian home video films in Yoruba with English subtitles have become popular in Porto-Novo and its suburbs.